Regina Caeli launches substance abuse program

-“Many people struggle with addiction, and a lot have a hard time getting away from it, but the reality is that people stop every day,” said Sanders, a licensed professional counselor for Regina Caeli Clinical Services.
+“Many people struggle with addiction, and a lot have a hard time getting away from it, but the reality is that people stop every day,” said Sanders, a licensed professional counselor for Sacred Heart Counseling (formerly Regina Caeli Clinical Services).
 “There is definitely hope.”

 Sanders, who is also a certified addictions counselor, offers an approach to counseling many may not have experienced.
-Through Catholic Charities’ counseling services at Regina Caeli, clients can receive treatment for both substance abuse and mental health—two areas that are often tied, he said.
+Through Catholic Charities’ counseling services at Sacred Heart Counseling, clients can receive treatment for both substance abuse and mental health—two areas that are often tied, he said.

 “It’s something that wasn’t looked at too deeply before,” Sanders said.
 “If someone is struggling with depression or anxiety or another mental health issue, you’re not going to be able to help that person if you’re not addressing the addictions, which are often an underlying issue.”

-The new substance abuse program was launched by Regina Caeli in August 2016 to help address and treat clients of all ages facing both mental health and substance abuse issues.
+The new substance abuse program was launched by Sacred Heart Counseling in August 2016 to help address and treat clients of all ages facing both mental health and substance abuse issues.
 Sanders also counsels families touched by relatives struggling with addiction and gives presentations at churches.
 He meets with parish priests to share insights about counseling from a Catholic perspective.

 “We provide the opportunity for clients to be in line with their faith,” Sanders said.
 “We see people because we’re Catholic, not because they’re Catholic.
 So we’re willing to work with anybody who comes to us, but we also focus on counseling from a Catholic perspective.”

-In addition to offering substance abuse counseling, Regina Caeli provides clinical counseling for individuals, married couples, youth and those impacted by abortion.
+In addition to offering substance abuse counseling, Sacred Heart provides clinical counseling for individuals, married couples, youth and those impacted by abortion.
 Counselors also are available at eight Catholic schools, and psychological assessments are provided for religious discernment and the seminary.
 It offers services at locations in Littleton, Denver, Northglenn, Boulder, Fort Collins and Loveland.

 Sanders said there’s a great need in Denver because its location makes it a hub for drug trafficking and because of state legalized marijuana.
 But drug usage can affect anyone.